jonasblixt/ufsm/README.md

 ![](https://github.com/jonpe960/ufsm/raw/master/doc/test_conref_2.png)

-Using connection references it is possible to transition into a specific state of a submachine.
+Using connection references, it is possible to transition into a specific state of a sub statemachine.

 ## Event deferral